Laser Removal of Skin Fibromas

 • Ensure you are well-hydrated and have eaten.
 Avoid alcohol, hangovers, and working a night shift before treatment.

-Post Treatment Advice
+Fibroma Removal POST Treatment Advice

-If any blistering, changes in the colour of your skin, signs of infection or any other unusual side effect occurs during your recovery, contact Highland Laser Clinic immediately to arrange aftercare
+If any blistering, changes in the colour of your skin, signs of infection or any other unusual side effect occurs during your recovery, contact Highland Laser Clinic immediately to arrange aftercare.

 First 48 hours